Tachyon711/welcomehome/README.md

 **Say hello to Welcome Home!**

 This project is built to provide a custom, light, and minimal new tab page extension for browsers, particularly Chromium-based ones.
-It would also work with other browsers that support Chrome extensions, like Firefox and Waterfox.

 I built this project to substitute for other existing alternatives.
 As to why:
 - I don't want my new tab page to start connections to load resources.